 Did You Know...

 For alcohol withdrawal symptoms, doctors often prescribe a benzodiazepine (a mild sedative) for a few days.
 It reduces agitation and helps prevent some withdrawal symptoms, seizures, and delirium tremens.
-Because people can become dependent on benzodiazepines, these drugs are used for only a short time.
-Antipsychotic drugs Antipsychotic Drugs Psychosis refers to symptoms such as delusions, hallucinations, disorganized thinking and speech, and bizarre and inappropriate motor behavior that indicate loss of contact with reality.
+Because people can become dependent on benzodiazepines, these medications are used for only a short time.
+Antipsychotic medications Antipsychotic Drugs Psychosis refers to symptoms such as delusions, hallucinations, disorganized thinking and speech, and bizarre and inappropriate motor behavior that indicate loss of contact with reality.
 A number... read more are sometimes given to people with alcohol-related hallucinosis.

 Delirium tremens can be life threatening and is treated aggressively to control the high fever and severe agitation.
 People are treated in an intensive care unit if possible.
 Treatment usually includes the following:

 High doses of benzodiazepines and barbiturates, given intravenously

 High doses of vitamins (especially thiamin)